0xdeadbeer/vis/README.md

 # Usage

-To start Vis simply run the `vis` binary in your terminal alongside the name of the calendar file.
+To start vis simply run the `vis` binary in your terminal alongside the name of the calendar file.

 For example: `vis school.cal`